gusztavvargadr/gusztavvargadr.github.io/about/index.md

 ## This

-This is my personal blog about software development in general but slightly biased towards .NET and the Microsoft platforms which I most of the time work with.
+This site runs my personal blog about software development in general but slightly biased towards .NET and the Microsoft platforms which I most of the time work with.
 <br/>
 The name of the site comes from a related famous [campaign][WhereDoYouWantToGoToday] from the last millennium.